-You’ve got it narrowed down to two apartments but are trying to figure out which apartment between the two to choose?
+You’ve got your apartment search to two apartments, but you are trying to figure out which apartment between the two to choose?

-Fortunately, there is an easy way to figure this out.
+Fortunately, there is an easy way to choose.
+Follow the steps below.

-Just like when you go to the grocery store, and see one pack of soft drinks for $5 and another pack of soft drinks for $6.
+Just like when you go to the grocery store, and see one pack of soft drinks for $5 and another pack of soft drinks for $8.
 Which one would you get?
-You might immediately pick up the $5 one, but to determine the best deal, you should calculate which package has more drinks (i.e. which one is the better deal).
+To determine the best deal, you should calculate which package has more drinks to determine the cost per drink.

-We see Apartment A in actually a much better deal per square foot.
+Apartment A is actually a much better deal!

 Do the same math for the apartments you are comparing, and input values into the chart.

 Next up on the chart is affordability.
-How affordable is each apartment based on your income?
+How affordable is each apartment?
 If both apartments are +/- $10 for example, it probably doesn’t create an affordability issue for you.
 However, if one apartment is $100 more a month, it very well might.

-Be sure to take ‘affordability’ into equation when comparing apartments.
-This is personal decision based on your income.
+Be sure to take ‘affordability’ into consideration when comparing apartments.
+This is a personal decision based on your income.

 The next part is location.
-Get up Google Maps or similar map feature that lets you calculate travel time and calculate the following for each apartment:
+Get up Google Maps or a similar map tool that lets you calculate travel time and calculate the following for each apartment:

 - Distance to work